buildkite/docs/pages/agent/clusters.md

 Jobs which have _already_ been dispatched to agents in the queue prior to pausing will continue to run.
 New jobs which target the paused queue will 'wait' until the queue is resumed.

 Trigger steps do not rely on agents, so they will run unless they have a dependency that has been halted by the paused queue.
 The behaviour of the jobs they trigger depends on their configuration.
 If a triggered job targets the paused queue, it will 'wait' until the queue is resumed.
-If a triggered job does not target the pasued queue, it will run as usual.
+If a triggered job does not target the paused queue, it will run as usual.

 To resume the queue again, select _Resume Queue_.
 Once resumed, job dispatch to the queue will operate as usual, and any 'waiting' jobs affected by the pause will be picked up.